AshrafAlam/cloud-architecture-use-cases/README.md

 ## Give a Star! :star:

-If you like or are using this project to learn or start your solution, please give it a [star](https://github.com/EISK).
+If you like or are using this project to learn or start your solution, please give it a star.

+Have anything to add to the list?
+Create a PR.

 Thanks!

 ## Diagram